edwardswhite/AnimaticVideoSequencer/README.md

 ## Requirements
 * Blender 2.8 or higher

+## Donations
+This add-on is free to use.
+If you find it useful, make a purchase of any amount on [Gumroad](https://gum.co/wrIGs).

 ## Installation
 In Blender's Edit menu, select "Preferences..." and then choose the Add-ons tab.
 Press the "Install..." button and select this zip file.
 Select the checkbox next to the Animatic Video Sequencer.